magland/surfaceview2/src/python/surfaceview2/gui/pages/Home/intro.md

-## Welcome to surfaceview2!

-This web app allows you to interactively view and share 3D surfaces and vector fields.
+This web app allows you to interactively view 3D vector fields and surfaces embedded in 3D, and to share those views with colleagues.
+It is intended to be used with the [miniwasp](https://github.com/mrachh/miniwasp) project for simulating the optics of the eye of a mini wasp.

-The frontend (GUI) and backend (compute engine) are decoupled, allowing you to view your own data without uploading to our servers.
-You can also share visualizations with remote collaborators.
+This app is self-documenting, although the documentation is still work-in-progress.
+If documentation is found to be incomplete or usage is unclear, contact Jeremy or submit an issue to the [github repository](https://github.com/magland/surfaceview2).

 [//]: # "jinjaroot synctool exclude"